 One drawer of her dresser was filled to the brim with notes and letters she had kept.

 And chillingly, when I turned to look at the opposite wall, I saw a Ziggy poster that read: “Wake Me When It’s Over.”

 I remember I got goose bumps when I saw that, as though it was a premonition of sorts.
-The kind of thing that holds no meaning until the child who owned it is kidnapped.
+It is the kind of thing that holds no meaning until the child who owned it is kidnapped.

 Baseball caps hung from the window.

 There were “I Am Loved” buttons scattered in a Ziggy cup.